Confirmed Speakers

 Head

+She has 17 years of Commercial and Procurement experience in Private and Public sector and joined the MOD from Worldpay, the UK’s largest payments processing company.
 A recognised innovator with a passion for digital transformation as well as building, developing and motivating high performing teams to maximise value and capability.
-Promoter and strong advocate for creating a customer focused culture by harnessing the power of diversity and inclusion.

 Dr Elizabeth Newman-Earl